Moontoast435/Clubright-ScreeningAssessment/README.md

-Assessment completed 04/06/2025 by Sean Malone.
-Please clone and build this project to see the results.
-Thanks
+Assessment completed 18/09/2025 by Sean Malone.
+Please clone the project, then start the project via Visual Studio to see the results.
+Thank you.